 Empowering refugees in urban settings in Jordan.

-The three overarching objectives of CBSR II are:
+The four overarching objectives of CBSR IV are to:

-- Supporting and expanding community mobilization and self-management among refugees and Jordanians in urban host communities; and
+- Support and expand community mobilization and self-management among refugees and Jordanians in urban host communities; and

 - Improve access to reproductive health and HIV services.

 In the urban setting, CBSR IV and previous iterations of the program have successfully provided vulnerability criteria data for well over 200,000 Syrian and Iraqi refugee cases throughout Jordan, enabling UNHCR to provide cash assistance and other services to the most vulnerable.
 Outreach work has contributed significantly to UNHCR’s Refugee Assistance Information System (RAIS) database, allowing not only UNHCR, but all authorized agencies to access large amounts of assessment data and understand the broader refugee situation in Jordan, including the most prevalent issues and needs across multiple sectors of aid.